Incorrectly Modified Engine Results in Helicopter Crash Lawsuit

 On February 22, 2013, an air ambulance helicopter crashed in winter flying conditions a few minutes after take-off, killing the pilot, a flight nurse and injuring another medical crew member.
 The air ambulance took off from the Integris Baptist Hospital destined for Watonga Municipal Hospital to pick up a cardiac patient and transport him to the University of Oklahoma Medical Center.
-The helicopter was owned by EagleMed LLC.
+EagleMed LLC owned the helicopter.
 Dark night visual meteorological conditions were prevalent in the area.
 Only four minutes into the flight, witnesses stated that it rapidly descended toward the ground and exploded into flames in the parking lot of St. Ann’s Retirement Home.

 The pilot had worked for EagleMed for two years.
 He held a commercial helicopter pilot certificate with instrument helicopter ratings.
 His total flight time was almost 5,000 hours, almost all of which was in helicopters.
 He had 202 flight hours in the AS 350-B2 Airbus.
 The chief pilot of EagleMed stated that the pilot showed great professional conduct on the job.

 The Airbus helicopter air inlet system is designed to be on the top of the engine.
-When it is modified by Soloy, the air inlet has a sharp 90 degree bend in it.
-These factors, among others, make it possible for snow, ice or water to get into the air inlet system and go straight into the turbine engine.
-In fact, before this accident, Airbus representatives had admitted in deposition that a small amount of ice, snow or water could cause a total engine failure.
-Investigators estimated an amount as small as 2-3 tablespoons of liquid or ice could cause complete engine failure.
+When it was modified by Soloy, the air inlet has a sharp 90-degree bend in it.
+These factors, among others, made it possible for snow, ice or water to get into the air inlet system and go straight into the turbine engine.
+In fact, before this accident, Airbus representatives had admitted in deposition that a small amount of ice, snow, or water could cause a total engine failure.
+Investigators estimated an amount as small as two to three tablespoons of liquid or ice could cause complete engine failure.